Yandex Cloud

 Warning

-Each cluster may only have one subcluster with a master host, which is why you cannot create or delete subclusters with this role.
+Each cluster can only have one subcluster with a master host, so you cannot create or delete subclusters with this role.
 You cannot delete data storage subclusters either.

 Getting a list of subclusters in a clusterGetting a list of subclusters in a cluster